stormpath/stormpath-mailchimp/README.md

 lists magically.

-Currently, `stormpath-mailchimp` will go through your chosen Stormpath, and subscribe all new users to your [Mailchinmp][] mailing list of choice.
+Currently, `stormpath-mailchimp` will go through your chosen Stormpath, and subscribe all new users to your [Mailchimp][] mailing list of choice.
 We'll automatically handle adding your user's:

 - Email